GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 navigation than the waveforms.
 However, generating thumbnails is more resource intensive than generating waveforms.

-We cannot cache every potential thumbnail on load, so quick decode on timeline pan/zoom is critical to a performant and responsive application.
+We can't cache every potential thumbnail on load, so quick decode on timeline pan/zoom is critical to a performant and responsive application.
 The bottleneck to achieving smooth frame drawing is decoding frames, which until recently we did using an HTML5 video player.
-The performance of that approach was not reliable and we often saw degraded app responsiveness during frame rendering.
+The performance of that approach wasn't reliable and we often saw degraded app responsiveness during frame rendering.

 Recently we have moved over to [WebCodecs](https://web.dev/webcodecs/), which